 education, teaching, training, instructional technology, training evaluation, and learning

 - Broadcasting as an air personality; also advertising, promotion, news, and public affairs

-- Media services with an emphasis on news editing, writing,
+- Media services with an emphasis on writing,

 photography, multimedia training, and web site development

 - Research & writing for technical instruction